Our link with Bulgaria

 In order to help the minister and congregations in Montana, and associated fellowships in Krapchene, Kosharnik and Chiprovski, throughout the years the Fund has helped provide bibles, a computer, car, knitted goods, chairs and building materials as well as money for education, medical treatment and other needs.

-Inflation and unemployment have caused numerous problems in Bulgaria in recent years and the Montana area has been seriously affected by the exodus of many families seeking work elsewhere.
-The fundraising aspect of our link with Montana has now been scaled back but the Fund, in accordance with its establishment, continues to be available for other needs within Bulgaria.
+The fund-raising aspect of our link with Montana was subsequently scaled back, and the Fund, in accordance with its establishment, was made available for other needs within Bulgaria, finally closing at the end of 2019.
 The church continues to pray for our fellow believers in Bulgaria.